Hybrid planner + evidence guide

 Decision Summary

-The tool estimates crew and time, then flags when the manufacturer manual and competent-person review should take over.
+The tool estimates crew and time, then flags when the manufacturer manual, local rule check, and competent-person review should take over.

 Height basis, scaffold type, overhead lines, ground condition, and jurisdiction can turn a quick estimate into a stop-and-review task.